-As a self-taught jazz musician, I have gone through mountains and valleys to understand jazz and eventually learned this music the hard (yet highly enjoyable) way.
-The different shortcuts I discovered led to a collection of personal researching and practicing methods which primarily involve the rhythm found in jazz and its relation to its African ancestor.
+As a self-taught jazz musician, I have gone through mountains and valleys to properly understand the jazz language and eventually learned this music the challenging (yet highly enjoyable) way.
+The different shortcuts I discovered led to a collection of personal researching and practicing methods which primarily involve the rhythmic code found in jazz and its relation to its African ancestor.

-As It is such a pleasure for me to share these ideas with other musicians, I put together a workshop that offers deep insight into the foundations of Jazz's rhythm, harmony and collective improvisation.
+My approach offers a deep insight into the foundations of Jazz's rhythm, harmony and collective improvisation.

-- Identifying rhythmic relationships between today's Jazz (and Cuban music) and their African ancestor.
+- Identifying rhythmic relationships between today's Jazz (Cuban and Brazilian music as well) and their African ancestor.

 - Understanding rhythmic subdivisions in all their permutations and groupings.